 It was said in the whitepaper that, the economic cost associated with the complications caused by the wrong prescription of drugs is more than $100 billion per year.

 According to my research, I haven’t found any competent proof for this claim.
-On a similar research, we found that, according to Statista, the revenue in 2016 was around 1.1 Trillion.
-Of which around 9% of the market according to Hi:Health contributes to “complications due to wrong prescription”, looks like an inflated amount for me.
+On similar analysis, we found that, according to Statista, the revenue in 2016 was around 1.1 Trillion.
+Of which approximately 9% of the market according to Hi:Health contributes to “complications due to wrong prescription”, looks like an inflated amount for me.
 Though this is just my derivation from the data.

 2. Birth rate, crude (per 1,000 people)

 According to their whitepaper, the “Birth rate, crude (per 1,000 people)“ is shown below: